Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Components/Readme.md

 - __name__
   - Type: string
-  - Description: The name of the reactant can be either the trivial or trade name, the systematic designation according to IUPAC nomenclature, or any other means of identifying the substance.
+  - Description: The name of the component can be either the trivial or trade name, the systematic designation according to IUPAC nomenclature, or any other means of identifying the substance.

 - __smiles__
   - Type: string